Eshuigugu/ebooks_search_elasticsearch/README.md

 push_to_elasticsearch.py puts all the books onto elasticsearch

-main.py searches for public domain books requested on myanonamouse using elasticsearch fill in mam_id to use it for that purpose
+main.py searches for public domain books requested on myanonamouse using elasticsearch.
+Fill in mam_id to use it for that purpose

 On my test run it took 3 seconds for each search, and it found results for 18% of the requested books.